Legislation Status Report

 Support/Amend 2

-SB 335 (HB 315)LinkHuman Relations - Discrimination in Housing - Income-Based Housing Subsidies
+SB 335 (HB 315)LinkLandlord and Tenant - Discrimination in Housing for Income-Based Housing Subsidies and Positive Rental History Reporting

 Love

-Providing that a certain landlord may not refuse to rent to a prospective tenant who pays rent with the assistance of an income-based housing subsidy under certain circumstances; providing that a certain landlord may collect financial information from a perspective tenant under certain circumstances; and providing that a violation of the Act is a discriminatory housing practice and is subject to enforcement by the Maryland Commission on Civil Rights.
+Providing that a certain landlord may not refuse to rent to a prospective tenant who pays rent with the assistance of an income-based housing subsidy under certain circumstances; providing that a violation of the Act is a discriminatory housing practice and is subject to enforcement by the Maryland Commission on Civil Rights; and requiring that a certain landlord of residential real property offer a certain tenant the option of having positive rental payment history reported to a certain consumer reporting agency.

 Tue 2/10 1:00 PM